Skip to main content

 Stress-induced gene expression and UV resistance pathways

 The accumulation of genetic and cellular damage can result in uncontrolled cell proliferation and diseases such as cancer.
 Eukaryotic cells respond to these challenges by activating DNA damage sensing, signaling, and repair pathways that are stimulated by damage to DNA and other stresses.
 Activation of these pathways causes the execution of cell cycle delays, referred to as checkpoints, and the expression of DNA repair genes.
-Alterations in these functions are known to predispose people to cancer and other diseases.
+Alterations in these functions predispose people to cancer and other diseases.
 Our laboratory uses a combination of biochemistry, genetics, genomics, and molecular biology to study the mechanisms controlling stress-induced changes in gene expression in eukaryotes.
-The two main focus areas of the lab are the role of transcription and mRNA decay factors in regulating the DNA damage response and the control of transcription elongation by protein complexes and chromatin.
+The two focus areas of the lab are the role of transcription and mRNA decay factors in regulating the DNA damage response and the control of transcription elongation by protein complexes and chromatin.
+We use both the powerful genetic system of budding yeast and mammalian cells to study these processes.

 Regulation of mRNAs from birth to death during stress responses